badger707/esb-smart-meter-reading-automation/README.md

 <br><br>
 I hope this will be usefull, cheers!
 <br><br>
-UPADTES: <br>
+UPDATES: <br>
-* 09-May-2024 -- there was some chnages on ESB side and this broke CSV parsing in script, fixed & tested, JSON output works as expected.
+* 09-May-2024 -- there was some changes on ESB side and this broke CSV parsing in script, fixed & tested, JSON output works as expected.